 Ruleset is triggered by a sequence of Events, e.g., we can define a rule for detecting RTP flow [event 1] after a session is torn down [event 2].
 The matching in the Ruleset is based on Events that can potentially encapsulate information from multiple packets and can bear state information.
 Besides the information that Events provide, the Ruleset can also perform the matching based on crude information directly from the Trails in case no suitable Event is available.
 For example, we might be interested in knowing who prematurely tears down the session.
 To achieve this, we probably need to have a look at the corresponding SIP Footprint to identify the ID and IP address of the originator.
-However, this direct access is inefficient compared to the rule matching using Events since it involves searching for specific Footprints, possibly in multiple Trails.
+This direct access however will cause some degree of inefficiency.